Autonomous City of Buenos Aires

 Argentina is still mostly wild and unspoilt, so visitors will be fascinated by the wide expanses, the great views and the chance to bird in solitary and remote places.
 In contrast, Buenos Aires is a large city.
 Even so, there are a number of nature reserves, which are good for birding.
 Of outstanding interest is the Costanera Sur Nature Reserve, due to its immediate proximity to the city centre, making it very convenient.
 Other nearby sites, described below, are also of interest.

 Many farms close to Buenos Aires offer day visits to see the pampas.
 Some are geared as a show of traditional gaucho activities (dances, rodeos, etc. plus the incomparable asado barbecue,); but others do offer good birding outings, which will typically take you out on the grasslands, through native or implanted forests and past swampy lagoons.
-To get further afield, tour operators provide excellent day trips and longer excursions to spot Argentina`s more than 1,000 bird species.
-The main places are outlined below…
+To get further afield, tour operators provide excellent day trips and longer excursions to spot some of Argentina’s more than 1,000 bird species.

 Top Sites